Oyin-Zobo/Sales_Prediction_R/README.md

 • collapsing categories
 • creating new categories or binning
-• feature engineering or feature extraction
-You may wish to consider using the dplyr, lubridate, and/or forcats packages, among others, to help you manage this process.
+• feature engineering or feature extraction some utilized packages the dplyr, lubridate, and/or forcats packages, among others to help you manage this process.
 - Modelling - OLS model, robust regression, lasso, ridge
 - Model Performance